Francis Clarke (New South Wales politician): Early life

+Clarke attended St Stanislaus' College at Bathurst and subsequently undertook training in surveying, passing the examination to become a licensed surveyor in 1883.
+He worked for periods in Sydney and also at Bulga, Comboyne, Moree and on the North Coast.
+He served as president of the Institution of Surveyors, New South Wales, from 1897 to 1898.

 Political career

 He was a member of the New South Wales Legislative Assembly from 1893 to 1898, winning the seat of Macleay as the Protectionist Party candidate at the 1893 by-election, but it was abolished the following year and replaced by Hastings and Macleay which he won, holding it in 1895 and 1898.
 Clarke played a role in expediting the re-inclusion of Edmund Barton in the Australasian Federal Convention for the establishment of the Australian Federation.
 Barton was a major driver in the Federation movement but as he lost his seat in the NSW Colonial parliament he faced exclusion from the discussions.
 To expedite his return to the political process Clarke resigned from his safe seat of Hastings and the Macleay triggering a by-election which Barton won with Clarke's endorsement.

 Serving as an early alderman of the Borough of North Sydney, Clarke served a single term as mayor (1898–1899).
 He was later appointed a member of the New South Wales Legislative Council from 1899–1900, representing the Protectionist Party.

 In 1901, he was elected to the Australian House of Representatives as the Protectionist member for Cowper.
 He held the seat until his defeat in 1903 by Henry Lee of the Free Trade Party.